When to Sue for Erb’s Palsy

 It can be difficult to know whether filing a medical malpractice claim for an Erb’s palsy diagnosis is appropriate.
 This is because there are many different reasons in which a brachial plexus birth injury can occur.

-However, if your birth injury lawyer at Wilt and Thompson, PLLC, can prove that your healthcare provider—whether that be your midwife, obstetrician, nurse, or other provider—failed to take the necessary steps to prevent, diagnose, and treat shoulder dystocia or the brachial plexus birth injury, you may have grounds for a birth injury lawsuit.
+However, if your birth injury lawyer at Wilt and Associates, PLLC, can prove that your healthcare provider—whether that be your midwife, obstetrician, nurse, or other provider—failed to take the necessary steps to prevent, diagnose, and treat shoulder dystocia or the brachial plexus birth injury, you may have grounds for a birth injury lawsuit.

 You will need to discuss your case with your lawyer in great detail to determine if pursuing a claim is recommended in your case.